 1. The List App

-The List App was developed by actor B.J.
+was developed by actor B.J.
 Novak (best known for playing Ryan on The Office) and has built a solid base of users among celebrities and news organisations.
 People can make lists of anything, for example your favourite place to get ice cream in Auckland or travel destinations you're dying to visit.
 You can ask people to contribute to your list, or jump in to other people's lists and add an idea.
 The best part is seeing lists from well-known people like Lena Dunham, John Mayer and Snoop Dogg.

 2. Yik Yak